 Has anyone tried them?
 Do people think they’ll work with the LWRF / Domoticz+RFCOMM setup I have?

 Do they have to be brass?
-The Livolo remote switches are smart, pretty cheap and work well with RFXCom and Domoticz.Running RFXCom with Domoticz on model b raspberry pi.
+The Livolo remote switches are smart, pretty cheap and work well with RFXCom and Domoticz.Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 COCO’s got an external PIR (APIR-2150).
 As others have said this stuff looks remarkably similar (alright, pretty much identical on the surface!), so is this an indication that we’re going to get some LWRF Pro kit this year?
 Hope so.Chester